Free FINRA Series 7 (General Securities Representative) Opening Accounts Practice Questions

 Solution

-Choice A is correct because Delivery Versus Payment (DVP) accounts require the simultaneous exchange of securities and payment.
+Choice B is correct because Delivery Versus Payment (DVP) accounts require the simultaneous exchange of securities and payment.
 The customer's agent bank delivers payment at the same time the broker-dealer delivers the securities, eliminating settlement risk.

 Question 2 Medium